 There are two types of settings that define your preferred environment:

 Project settings, that apply to a specific project.
-In the Settings dialog (Ctrl+Alt+S), they are marked with .
+In the Settings dialog (Control+Alt+S), they are marked with .

 IDE settings, that are common for all projects and refer to the project-independent aspects.